Town of Boulder

 The Town of Boulder was a local government area in Western Australia, centred on the town of Boulder.

 It was established as the Municipality of Boulder on 6 August 1897.
 It was given town status as the Town of Boulder on 1 July 1961.

 The municipality was responsible for the construction of the Boulder Town Hall as its new headquarters in 1907-08.

 It ceased to exist on 1 July 1969, when it was absorbed into the neighbouring Shire of Kalgoorlie, which was subsequently renamed the Shire of Boulder in November that year.

 Graph of related authorities

 Mayors

-The following people served as mayors of the council:
+The following people served as mayors of the Boulder council: